asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 After hours of debugging, the pattern shown below, worked.
 It seems that back-to-back rotation calculations do not give accurate results.
-The `nop` after each rotation instruction is required, since otherwise, the `fsub` instruction would be reading from the A-reg-file immediately after the rotation had written into the A-reg-file.
+The `nop` after each rotation instruction is required, since otherwise, the `fsub` instruction would be reading from a location in A-reg-file that was written to by the immediately preceding rotation instruction.

 ```
     /* func_dfdx: */